 - In March 2015 the CLALS-Kogod team participated in the GWHCC's sixth annual Business Expo.
 Based on this work, Barbara Bird presented the paper “Explaining Strategic Decision Making and Planning among Latino Entrepreneurs: The Impact of Country of Origin and Migration Experience,” co-authored with Michael Danielson and Amanda Bullough, at the 2015 Society for Applied Anthropology meeting.
 In February 2016 Barbara Bird and Michael Danielson published a report as a CLALS Working Paper summarizing findings of this second phase of research, “Capital Start-Ups: What We Know and Need to Know about Latino Entrepreneurship in the DC-Metro Region,” which was also presented in a public forum co-sponsored by CLALS and Kogod.
 In May 2016 Professor Bird presented study findings at the 4th Mediterranean Interdisciplinary Forum on Social Sciences and Humanities Conference in Barcelona, Spain, with the paper, “Latino Entrepreneurship in the DC-Metro Region,” again co-authored with Michael Danielson.

 - Extending CLALS research on this topic, the Center recently fielded a survey designed to assess the impacts of COVID-19 on DC-area Latino owned businesses, again in collaboration with AU’s Kogod School of Business and the Greater Washington Hispanic Chamber of Commerce.
 This survey gauged the effects of the pandemic and accompanying economic crisis upon Latino businesses across the region, their primary needs and concerns, and responses to the crisis.
 The report on the survey findings highlights the diverse and extraordinary impacts facing Latino business owners, as well as their most urgent concerns in this challenging moment.
 Our hope is that such research will both illuminate the impact of this shock on the region’s Latino community and inform policy responses by local, state, federal, and non-profit agencies.
 The report has furthered conversation on the pandemic's impact for Latino business among government officials and the public, both locally and nationally.
-Read additional coverage on the report and survey on the upper right portion of this page.
+Read additional coverage of the report and survey on the upper right portion of this page.

 - CLALS is currently undertaking a second investigation of the impacts of Covid-19 on Latino-owned businesses.
 While enterprises throughout the DC-metro region, and nationwide, have experienced significant hardship because of the pandemic and public health measures instituted to contain it, businesses owned by Latinos and other minorities have on average been harder hit.
 As Latino-owned businesses struggle to survive this dire period, they have also benefitted less from pandemic-related financial assistance.
 To better understand why, we have launched a new initiative 1. to catalog all such assistance available to DC area Latino businesses at the federal, state and city or county levels, 2. to describe steps taken to promote awareness of and facilitate access to these resources, including efforts targeting Latino business owners, 3. to identify any resulting gaps between the needs of Latino businesses, the types of available financial assistance, and the ability of Latino business owners to access these resources.
 The results of this study will be presented in a report and made the basis of the 2021 Latino Public Affairs Forum.
 The Forum will convene a range of experts to consider the problems raised by this research, and implications for decision-makers, as our region moves into the phase of post-pandemic recovery.